General Water Testing

 No. The CanadaGAP manual [in various sections such as 15.1 (Water Assessment)] does not require the operation to obtain a record to prove the accreditation of the lab.
 The only record referenced in both the manual and the audit checklist is the actual water test result itself.

-To determine if the lab is accredited to ISO 17025: Check the lab’s website or the website of accreditation bodies such as the Standards Council of Canada (www.scc.ca) or the Canadian Association for Laboratory Accreditation (www.cala.ca).
+To determine if the lab uses appropriate sampling and testing methods to perform analyses in accordance with the applicable requirements of ISO 17025: Check the lab’s website or the website of accreditation bodies such as the Standards Council of Canada (www.scc.ca) or the Canadian Association for Laboratory Accreditation (www.cala.ca).

 In some provinces, the provincial standards for potable water are different from the CanadaGAP requirement of 0 total coliforms and 0 E. coli.
 Does an operation have to meet the CanadaGAP requirement (which is the same as the microbiological parameters in Health Canada’s Guidelines for Canadian Drinking Water Quality), or do they follow their provincial standards?